ballerina-platform/ballerina-dev-website/spec/http/spec.md

 };
 ```

-This `Links` is generated from the `linkedTo` field in the `ResourceConfig` annotation, and added either to the
+This `Links` is generated from the `linkedTo` field in the `ResourceConfig` annotation and added either to the
-payload or as a `Link` header depends on the payload type.
-This `Links` will not be added when a `http:Response` is
+payload or as a `Link` header depending on the payload type.
+This `Links` will not be added when an `http:Response` is
 returned.

 #### 7.2.1 LinkedTo record